chuanconggao/PrefixSpan-py/README.md

 ```

 # Features

 Outputs traditional single-item sequential patterns, where gaps are allowed between items.

-  * Mining top-k patterns is also supported, with respective optimizations.
+  * Mining top-k patterns is also supported, with respective optimizations on efficiency.

   * You can also limit the length of mined patterns.
 Note that setting maximum pattern length properly can significantly speedup the algorithm.

 # Tip

 I strongly encourage using [PyPy](http://pypy.org/) instead of CPython to run the script for best performance.
 In my own experience, it is nearly 10 times faster in average.
 To start, you can install this package in a [virtual environment](https://virtualenv.pypa.io/en/stable/) created for PyPy.